- Location: Washington

 Washington requires driver's license applicants to complete a state-approved driver training school program.
 You can enroll in this program as young as 15 years old, but you'll need to have a learner's permit before you can take part in the behind-the-wheel instruction phase of the program.
 You can get a learner's permit before the age of 15 1/2 if you show proof of enrollment in a driver training course.

-The state mandates a minimum of 30 hours in the classroom and five hours of training in a car, with four of those hours spent actually driving rather than observing.
+The state mandates a minimum of 30 hours in the classroom, 6 hours of driving practice, and 1 hour of driving observation.
 Among other topics, teens enrolled in these courses will study:

 - Driver preparation